 Battle of Hydaspes River, 326 BC – Watch now!

-King Porus versus Alexander the Great: A Macedonian army under Alexander must divide its strength just to cross the river, can it stand up to the larger Pauravan Army under Porus?
+King Porus versus Alexander the Great: A Macedonian army under Alexander must divide its strength just to cross the river.
+Can it stand up to the Porus’ Pauravan army and its terrifying war elephants?
 Also known as the Battle of the Jhelum.

 Battle of Ipsus, 301 BC – Watch now!

 Antigonus I & Demtrius I versus Seleucus I & Lysimachus: An Antigonid army under Antigonus and his son, Demetrius, seeks to avoid direct confrontation with the vast war elephant force within an Allied army under Seleucus and Lysimachus.
 Demetrius chases the opposing Allied cavalry away but can he return in time to smash the Allied infantry phalanx’s rear?
 Also known as the Battle of Ipsos.

 Battle of Cape Ecnomus, 256 BC – Watch now!

 Marcus Atilius Regulus and Lucius Manlius Vulso Longus versus Hamilcar: A Carthaginian fleet under Hamilcar attempts to encircle and destroy a Roman invasion fleet under Regulus and Manlius.
 Will Manlius and Regulus simply blast through or will Hamilcar achieve a naval Cannae forty years before its land counterpart?